Estimating a Directed Tree for Extremes: Introduction

+Our focus is on causality in extremes, modelled by the edges of a root-directed tree: a large value at node $j$ causes a large value at node $i$, whenever there is an edge from $j$ to $i$.
+For a river network the causal structure in the {\em extremes} is the same as for {\em average values} and in this case the tree can be learned with methods for extremes and averages.
+However, it may well happen that causality is stronger in the extremes than in average values.
+Indeed, in \cite{tran.extremes}, Section~2.1 it is shown that for the Upper Danube data also a naive algorithm based on the pairwise correlation matrix as score matrix performs well, whereas for Lower Colorado data it returns a less precise tree.
+So this is an example, where the extremes contain more causal information than the average observations.

-\CK{Our focus is on causality in extremes, modelled by a directed tree; hence, a large value at node $j$ causes a large value at node $i$, whenever there is an edge from $j$ to $i$.} Similar problems have also been considered modelling causal extreme dependence by expected quantile scores in \citep{mhalla2020causal} and by causal dependence coefficients in \citep{gnecco2019causal}. \cite{gnecco2019causal} correctly recovered the causal order of 12 nodes out of 31, but did not learn the entire river network, while \cite{mhalla2020causal} focused on flow-connections and did well at detecting nodes connected by a directed path; see Figure~7 in \cite{mhalla2020causal}. \JBB{These two publications have slightly different notions of causality; we discuss this in Section~4.}
+Causal dependence models for extremes have also been considered using expected quantile scores (\cite{mhalla2020causal}) and causal dependence coefficients (\cite{gnecco2019causal}). \cite{gnecco2019causal} correctly recovered the causal order of 12 nodes out of 31, but did not learn the entire river network, while \cite{mhalla2020causal} focused on flow-connections and did well at detecting nodes connected by a directed path; see Figure~7 in \cite{mhalla2020causal}.
+These two publications have slightly different notions of causality.
+We give more details and compare our method with theirs in Section~4.